keithruezyl1/law-entry-extension/docs/CONSTITUTION_PROVISION_GUIDE.md

 ### **Common Issues:**
 1. **Missing required fields** - Ensure all base fields are included (see Critical Validation Requirements above)
-2. **Invalid dates** - Use YYYY-MM-DD format (e.g., "1987-02-02")
+2. **Invalid dates** - Use ISO format (e.g., "1987-02-02T00:00:00.000Z")
 3. **Invalid URLs** - Ensure URLs start with http:// or https://
 4. **Empty arrays** - Required arrays (source_urls, tags, topics) cannot be empty
-5. **Incorrect entry_id** - Follow the CONST-{SectionID}-{6-digit-timestamp} format
+5. **Incorrect entry_id** - Follow the CONST-{LawFamily}-{SectionID}-{6-digit-timestamp} format
-6. **Roman numerals** - Use "Article 3 Section 12" instead of "Art.
+6. **Roman numerals** - Use "Article 3, Section 14(2)" instead of "Art.
 III, Sec.
-12"
+14(2)"
-9. **Jurisprudence format** - Use array of strings, not objects with citation/url/title/note
+7. **Jurisprudence format** - Use array of strings with full case citations and descriptions
+8. **Related sections format** - Use type: "internal" with entry_id for constitution provisions
-10. **Related sections and legal_bases format** - Use objects with type: "external", citation, url, title, note
+9. **Legal bases format** - Use type: "external" with citation, url, title, note for external documents
+10. **Missing created_by** - Include team member ID (e.g., 5 for Tagarao)
+11. **Vector embeddings** - Do not include embedding field; system generates automatically on import

 ### **Validation Errors:**
 - Check browser console for specific error messages
 - Verify JSON syntax is correct
 - Ensure all required fields are present (see Critical Validation Requirements)
 - Confirm all URLs are valid and complete
-- Check date formats (YYYY-MM-DD)
+- Check date formats (ISO format: "1987-02-02T00:00:00.000Z")
 - Confirm topics array has at least one item
-- Check that jurisprudence is array of strings, not objects
+- Check that jurisprudence is array of strings with full case citations
+- Verify related_sections use type: "internal" with entry_id for constitution provisions
-- Verify related_sections and legal_bases use correct object format with type: "external", citation, url, title, note
+- Verify legal_bases use type: "external" with citation, url, title, note for external documents
+- Ensure created_by field includes valid team member ID
+- Do not include embedding field - it's auto-generated on import

 ---